 Plugin Mapping

 There are multiple ways of managing the mapping of plugin parameters.
-By far the easiest will be via MIDI Learn Multiple ways.
+By far the easiest will be via MIDI Learn.
 You can also use the UI, which gives you the option to change parameter names, step number, and so on.
 This requires changing the mapping files by hand.

 New Plugin Mapping